Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing

 While in an ideal noise-free case, the system stays in its ground state, any real system is embedded in a temperature bath that can induce a change to a higher energy state.
 The distribution of measured final states will then follow the Boltzmann distribution with temperature $T$

-where $p(\vct\sigma)$ describes the probability of finding the system in state $\vct\sigma$ and $\vct\sigma'$ are all possible states.
-In this work, we use this property, as it allows us to sample from the Boltzmann distribution corresponding to the energy-based model of clustering.
+where $p(\vct s)$ describes the probability of finding the system in state $\vct s$ and $\vct s'$ are all possible states.
+In this work, we use this property, to sample from the Boltzmann distribution corresponding to the energy-based model of clustering.